-Most individuals that invest in Bitcoin or any other cryptocurrency - or that decide to participate in Initial Coin Offering (ICO) events - are usually concerned about two things.
+Most individuals that invest in Bitcoin – or that participate in Initial Coin Offering (ICO) events – are usually concerned about two things.
 First, the Return of Investment (ROI), which represents the profits they will eventually make from the initial investment.
 Then, there is a second concern, which is related to the amount of risk involved with the investment.
 When the risks are too high, investors are more likely to lose their initial investment (in parts or completely), which would result in a negative ROI.

 Naturally, there is always some degree of risk involved with any investment.
-However, the risk is greatly increased in cases where the investor becomes unexpectedly involved in Ponzi or pyramid schemes, which are deemed as illegal in many countries.
-Therefore, being able to identify these schemes and to understand how they work is of great importance.
+However, the risk is greatly increased in cases where the investor becomes unexpectedly involved in Ponzi or pyramid schemes, which are illegal in most countries.
+So, being able to identify these schemes and to understand how they work is of great importance.

-Ponzi schemes are named after Charles Ponzi, an Italian swindler that moved to North America and became famous for his money-making fraudulent system.
-In the early 1920s, Ponzi managed to defraud hundreds of victims and his scheme ran for over a year.
+Ponzi schemes are named after Charles Ponzi, an Italian swindler that moved to North America and became famous for his fraudulent money-making system.
+In the early 1920s, Ponzi managed to defraud hundreds of victims and his scheme – which ran for over a year.
 Basically, a Ponzi scheme is a fraudulent investment scam that works by paying off older investors with money collected from new investors.
 The problem with such a scheme is that investors on the backend will not be paid at all.

 A Ponzi scheme in operation would look somewhat like this: